-- Evolving Regulatory Landscape and increasing number of policies/guidelines and systems mandated by the Regulators Failure to meet increasing regulatory developments and/or to implement systems (including changes) mandated by the regulators: The risk of failing to identify, deal effectively with, prepare for, respond to or implement the requirements of regulatory change (including legislations, regulations, guidelines and systems) mandated by the regulators or authorities.
+- Hire and train resources with expertise in an emerging and rapidly changing technology at a time when they are in extremely high demand.
+Lack of adequate infrastructure and funding for the Bank could result in depleting market share. - Metaverse is a universe of interoperable applications, virtual worlds and real-world connection points that make up an "experiential internet" where people can socialise, work, transact, play and create.
+As the Metaverse develops and expands, there will be several risks and capabilities that will impact how the Bank conducts business today. - Evolving Regulatory Landscape and increasing number of policies/guidelines and systems mandated by the Regulators Failure to meet increasing regulatory developments and/or to implement systems (including changes) mandated by the regulators: The risk of failing to identify, deal effectively with, prepare for, respond to or implement the requirements of regulatory change (including legislations, regulations, guidelines and systems) mandated by the regulators or authorities.
 The risk applies on an enterprise-wide basis, covering expectations for both the First LOD and the Second LOD when responding to regulatory change across all risk types.
-It scopes all developments and systems whether they relate to any Financial or Non-Financial risks; in other words, it is not limited to obligations related to Compliance risks.
-The bank has no appetite for failing to implement material regulatory requirements (new or changing), in a timely and effective manner. - Upcoming Elections and measures Failure to abide with new measures from the Government: The mandate for the current Government is until December 2024 and the General Election for the country is expected within 6 months after the dissolution of the parliament.
-Campaigning for the Election has already begun, and various measures are being announced by the Government, with little or no consultation with the private sector, and once effective, HSBC is expected to abide by the new regulation.
-The new measures may have an impact on the Bank, both from a financial perspective and the way business is conducted. - The portfolio of risks associated with the remaining part of the business, post the sale of the Wealth & Personal Banking & Business Banking business which will continue to operate as 'business as usual'.
-The remaining business will need to identify risks, due to the transfer of the retail business, which provides various services and products, such as cash deposits and withdrawals, corporate credit card offering, staff lending, etc. Subsequently, adequate action plans are to be developed to address or mitigate the risks with necessary project management at entity level.
+It scopes all developments and systems changes.
+Hence, the need to manage the bank's response to change to all rules, regulations, laws and systems whether they relate to any financial or non-financial risks; in other words, it is not limited to obligations related to Compliance risks.
+The Bank has no appetite for failing to implement material regulatory requirements (new or changing), in a timely and effective manner. - General Elections and measures Failure to abide with new measures from the Government: Mauritius General Elections 2024 held on 10 November 2024, resulted in the sitting government being voted out in favor of the opposition Alliance for Change.
+The government formation has been completed post which structural and policy changes impacting the operating environment for the Bank can be expected.
+Implementation of the electoral measures announced by the incoming government will be monitored.
+Changes in the politically appointed heads of the lead regulators for the Bank is expected.